 If the Younger Dryas had been caused by a meteor of 1.5 km in diameter, it follows that the other dips must have been caused by twenty similarly-sized impacts as well.
 Everyone understands immediately how unlikely that is.

-That 5 to 6 of such large meteorites have slammed into the earth within 100,000 years and within the same region is of course not very likely.
+That twenty of such large meteorites have slammed into the earth within 100,000 years and within the same region is of course not very likely.
 The likelihood of the Younger Dryas Impact Hypothesis to be correct or even remotely true is not supported by direct evidence and it is not supported by the ice core data.
 It is not supported by any means of logic.

 We find it very strange that a scientific research team was eager to publish such a dubious theory just to gain attention.
 We wonder how much public money was spent on this research.

 Climate in Greenland – The Milankovitch Cycles

 “As for the idea that a crater may have formed within the last couple of million years, it’s quite unlikely.
 Such strikes are rare in general, and asteroids barreling into Earth are far more likely to land somewhere in an ocean.
 It would be at least a hundred times less likely that it could have happened so recently as to have affected the Younger Dryas.”

 Clark Chapman, Planetary scientist, Southwest Research Institute

 Climate in Greenland – Dust Concentrations

 The Most Likely Cause for Climate Variations: Changes in Oceanic Circulations